liferay/liferay-docs/develop/tutorials/articles/470-user-personal-data/00-gdpr-intro.markdown

 requires organizations to provide a machine-readable export of a user's personal data upon request.

-There's no easy way through the UI to export a given user's personal data on Liferay Portal 6.2.
+There's currently no easy way through the UI to export a given user's personal data.
 One straightforward way to programmatically fulfill this requirement for applications built using Service Builder is to leverage [Actionable Dynamic Queries](https://dev.liferay.com/develop/tutorials/-/knowledge_base/7-0/dynamic-query).

 In this example, we'll export all of a user's blogs created using Liferay's